Pediatric Hospital Medicine Fellowship

 Department of Pediatrics Fellowship 麻豆传媒高清al Series and Grand Rounds

-Our fellowship aims to foster an inclusive learning environment and to build an infrastructure that retains a diverse workforce and celebrates differences.
-Our fellows have the opportunity to engage with a variety of institutional DEI leaders and to participate in related councils, committees, and training programs listed below.
-For more information, please visit: /deans-office/diversity-inclusion.
+Our fellowship aims to foster an inclusive learning environment, to provide culturally-competent patient care, and to build an infrastructure that retains a diverse workforce and promotes a sense of community.
+Our fellows have the opportunity to engage with a variety of institutional leaders and to participate in related councils, committees, and training programs listed below.

 Ways to get involved: